bedzeppelin/timetable-builder/README.md

 ## Using ChatGPT with course screenshots

 You can use ChatGPT to extract timetable information from screenshots of your school’s course enrolment page.
+I recommend only doing a semester at a time and capture all info in your screenshots for best practice.

 ### Workflow